ragaeeb/skalu/README.md

 # Build the Docker image
 docker build -t skalu .

+# Start the web demo on http://localhost:10000
+docker run -p 10000:10000 skalu

-# Run the container with your images
+# Run the batch processor against a mounted volume
-docker run -v /path/to/your/images:/data skalu /data
+docker run -v /path/to/your/images:/data skalu all

+# Process a single file inside the container
+docker run -v /path/to/your/file.pdf:/data/file.pdf skalu /data/file.pdf
 ```

 ## Usage